Last Updated on February 1, 2026 by Emily Hopkins

 To retire in Portugal, you need to establish your residency.
 This can be done through various residency programs, such as the D7 Visa, which is suitable for retirees with sufficient passive income.

-Spain offers several residency options, such as the Non-Lucrative Visa or the Golden Visa.
-The Non-Lucrative Visa is suitable for retirees without the need to work in Spain, while the Golden Visa involves making a qualifying investment in the country.
+Spain provides multiple residency options for retirees, including the Non-Lucrative Visa and the Golden Visa.
+The Non-Lucrative Visa is ideal for those who do not plan to work in Spain, whereas the Golden Visa requires making a qualifying investment in the country.

 For both countries, you must submit your application to the embassy or consulate in your home country.
 The process can take several months, so starting well before your planned retirement date is advisable.